atlassian-labs/db-replica/docs/switching-between-main-and-replica.md

     - `SELECT FOR UPDATE` statement.
     - `UPDATE` statement.
     - `DELETE` statement.
-    - an SQL function call.
     - All calls with transaction isolation level higher than `TRANSACTION_READ_COMMITTED`.

+6. The query will use the main database in case it's an unknown function call.
+Known read-only functions are [standard SQL functions](https://www.postgresql.org/docs/9.4/functions.html) and user defined functions.